Abba-esque: Background

-Mute Records released Abba-esque in the UK, while Elektra Records released it in the US.
-Music videos were produced for all four tracks, and issued as a video EP on VHS.
+Mute Records released Abba-esque in the United Kingdom, while Elektra Records released it in the United States.
+Music videos were produced for all four tracks and issued as a video EP on VHS.
 A remix EP was also released by Mute Records in the UK which featured the same four songs in heavily reworked form.
-Shortly after the release, ABBA's Gold: Greatest Hits album was released, sparking a revival of ABBA's music that has endured well into the 21st century.
+Shortly after the release, ABBA's Gold: Greatest Hits album also came out, sparking a revival of ABBA's music that has endured well into the 21st century.

-After peaking at number two twice (with "Sometimes" in 1986 and Crackers International in 1988), Erasure finally reached number one in the UK with this release, remaining there for five weeks.
-In the United States, where EPs chart on the Billboard 200, Abba-esque peaked at number 85.
-Although never officially released as a single by itself, the song "Take a Chance on Me", which features a guest rap by MC Kinky, received significant radio play in the US, allowing it to peak at number 52 on the Billboard Hot 100 Airplay chart.
-In Sweden, the EP peaked at number one, staying there for six consecutive weeks, and it also peaked atop the charts of Austria, Denmark, Finland, Greece and Ireland.
+After peaking at No. 2 twice (with "Sometimes" in 1986 and Crackers International in 1988), Erasure finally reached No. 1 in the UK with this release, remaining there for five weeks.
+In the United States, where EPs chart on the Billboard 200, Abba-esque peaked at No. 85.
+In Sweden the EP peaked at No. 1, staying there for six consecutive weeks, and it also peaked atop the charts of Austria, Denmark, Finland, Greece, and Ireland.

-The release of the Abba-esque EP in due course precipitated the release of a similar EP, Erasure-ish, by the ABBA tribute band Björn Again, which features two Erasure tracks ("A Little Respect" and "Stop!") performed in the style of ABBA as an answer record.
+The release of the Abba-esque EP in due course precipitated the release of a similar EP, Erasure-ish, by the ABBA tribute band Björn Again, which features two Erasure tracks, ("A Little Respect" and "Stop!"), performed in the style of ABBA as an answer record.

 Critical reception

 Joe Brown from The Washington Post wrote, "To promote its summer tour, reportedly a camp extravaganza surpassing the last one, electroduo Erasure offer a sweet, cool pop-sicle – a four-song EP of faithful ABBA covers, delivered without perceptible irony.
 Like George Michael, who sang a slew of beloved '70s songs on his most recent tour, Andy Bell gets to pretend he is ABBA – specifically Frida and Agnetha.
-You can imagine Bell singing "S.O.S." and "Lay All Your Love On Me" in front of his bedroom mirror (complete with faintly phonetic English), while synthmeister Vince Clark handles the Bjorn-and-Benny parts singlehandedly – dense, bleeping-and-whooshing synth textures that sound like Giorgio Moroder's late-'70s settings for Donna Summer.
+You can imagine Bell singing "S.O.S." and "Lay All Your Love on Me" in front of his bedroom mirror (complete with faintly phonetic English), while synthmeister Vince Clark handles the Björn-and-Benny parts singlehandedly – dense, bleeping-and-whooshing synth textures that sound like Giorgio Moroder's late-'70s settings for Donna Summer.
 Erasure drags yet another guilty pop pleasure out of the closet – what's surprising now is how grown-up and complex these ABBA songs really were beneath their candy coatings."

-Music videos

-The music video for "Take a Chance on Me" was directed by Philippe Gautier, and the other three were directed by Jan Kounen.

-Track listings
+Track listing

 All tracks written by Benny Andersson and Björn Ulvaeus; "SOS" was co-written with Stig Anderson.